 - 13.5 oz can of coconut milk

 - Add all ingredients to the blender and blend well until smooth and creamy.
-Add more ice as needed to get desired consistency
+You can add more ice if you like a thicker consistency.

 - Enjoy as is or with your favorite toppings.
 Our favorite is using almond or coconut whip cream, graham crackers, and lime zest.